Big Science Action: Rising Sun

 Izumi Yasunari, also known as Rising Sun, is a prominent Japanese solar physicist, and a veteran member of the Global Guardians.
 A drunken, unshaven and overweight Rising Sun appears in Final Crisis Aftermath: Dance #1.

 Sunburst

-Takeo Sato the original Sunburst was a popular Japanese stuntman and actor, and a founding member of Big Science Action.
+Takeo Sato, the original Sunburst, was a stuntman and actor, and a founding member of Big Science Action.
 He died in Crisis on Infinite Earths #12.

 Ultimon

 Dai Yokohama, the hero known as Ultimon comes from a dynastic line of Super Sentai dedicated to fighting kaiju, known as the Ultimon Society.
 The Ultimon Society are a group of Giant Monster Killers who survived the "Monster Wars" that nearly destroyed Japan.
 He and his "master" defeated a trio of monsters called the "Colonizers", they were Scarrba the Protector (King Ghidorah), Kry-Torr the Burrower (Baragon), and Lorloxx the Layer (Gyaos).
 Ultimon's master died during the battle and he inherited his powers.
 Recently the ghost of a being calling itself Ultimon Alpha has been appearing in recurring visions witnessed by Most Excellent Superbat, in Final Crisis Aftermath: Dance #1.